A Week On An Island With Trojan Horse – The Summer School Reader

 *

-Nylon Borders L.A.R.P. is a continuation of Trojan Horse collective’s research on role-playing as a research tool.
+Nylon Borders L.A.R.P. was a continuation of Trojan Horse collective’s research on role-playing as a research tool.
 We have previously organized two significant role-plays Nörttimuotoilusymposium in 2017 and Foreign Affects and in 2018.
 In 2019 Kaisa, Ott and Tommi edited, wrote and designed the book ‘Borrowing Positions – Role-playing Design and Architecture’ in which role-playing is framed as a research tool for design and architecture.
 The motivation behind these initiatives was to see if L.A.R.P. could function as a method and experimental platform for testing out ideas designers and architects are not brave enough (or able) to voice in daily practice.
 We asked: Could it be possible to participate in discussions openly and without the fear of ridicule and failure?
 Who or what shapes the roles of designers and architects in a contemporary society?
 How can we illuminate the power structures and responsibility behind taking, building or defining roles as designers and architects?
 How flexible are these roles?

 Trojan Horse Summer School 2022 – Reconnection: Collecting, revisiting, gathering and curriculum building through interdisciplinary practices